-A one-hole grounding lug is provided on the rear of the chassis to connect the device to earth ground (see Figure 4).
+A one-hole grounding lug is provided on the back of the chassis to connect the device to earth ground.

-To ground the device before connecting power, you connect a grounding cable to earth ground and then attach the cable to the lug on the rear of the chassis.
+To ground the device before connecting power, connect a grounding cable to earth ground and then attach the cable to the lug on the rear of the chassis.